 After a little bit of research, we wanted to stop by the Pheasant’s Tears Winery for wine tasting.
 So with the assumption that some of the fellow tourists were heading there, we followed them.
 In the opposite direction.
 In to the main center.

-Walking around the town, we stopped by the post office to get a stamp for my Postal Stamps Memorabilia book.
+Walking around the town, we stopped by the post office to get a stamp for my Postal Stamps Travelogue book.
 Walking further we came across this beautiful lady who was weaving sweaters for tourists on the side street.

 After asking us where we were from, she got excited to find some Indians and started singing Bollywood songs, while holding on to us tightly.
 You could see the excitement in her eyes!